alphagov/government-service-design-manual/service-manual/operations/hosting.md

 ### Co-location

 Many providers offer co-location services which is where you purchase your own hardware to put into a managed data centre.
-This provides a great deal of flexibility but can introduce lead times and other physical constrains.
+This provides a great deal of flexibility but can introduce lead times and other physical constraints.
 It also requires a wide range of technical specialist skills.

 ### Shared or managed hosting